Database Exports

 After these header fields comes the page heap.
 Rows are allocated within this heap starting at byte 28.
 Since rows can be different sizes, there needs to be a way to locate them.
 This takes the form of a row index, which is built from the end of the page backwards, in groups of up to sixteen row pointers along with a bitmask saying which of those rows are still part of the table (they might have been deleted).
 The number of row index entries is determined, as described above, by the value of either num_rows_small or num_rows_large.

 The bit mask for the first group of up to sixteen rows, labeled rowpf0 in the diagram (meaning “row presence flags group 0”), is found near the end of the page.
 The last two bytes after each row bitmask (for example pad0 after rowpf0) have an unknown purpose and may always be zero, and the rowpf0 bitmask takes up the two bytes that precede them.
-The low order bit of this value will be set if row 0 is really present, the next bit if row 1 is really present, and so on.
+The low-order bit of this value will be set if row 0 is really present, the next bit if row 1 is really present, and so on.
 The two bytes before these flags, labeled ofs0, store the offset of the first row in the page.
 This offset is the number of bytes past the end of the page header at which the row itself can be found.
 So if row 0 begins at the very beginning of the heap, at byte 28 in the page, ofs0 would have the value 0000.

 As more rows are added to the page, space is allocated for them in the heap, and additional index entries are added at the end of the heap, growing backwards.
-Once there have been sixteen rows added, all of the bits in rowpf0 are accounted for, and when another row is added, before its offset entry ofs16 can be added, another row bit-mask entry rowpf1 needs to be allocated, followed by its corresponding pad1.
+Once there have been sixteen rows added, all the bits in rowpf0 are accounted for, and when another row is added, before its offset entry ofs16 can be added, another row bit-mask entry rowpf1 needs to be allocated, followed by its corresponding pad1.
 And so the row index grows backwards towards the rows that are being added forwards, and once they are too close for a new row to fit, the page is full, and another page gets allocated to the table.

 Table Rows

 The structure of the rows themselves is determined by the type of the table, using the values shown in Table types.
+Unless otherwise noted, these table types and rows appear in export.pdb files.

 Album Rows